 There is pending legislation, The Pay Our Coast Guard Parity Act, which would provide for on-time and full pay and allowances for active duty and reserve members, civilian workers, contractors and retirees.

 Military Reservist/National Guard

-U.S. military reservists and the National Guard drill training typically continues as scheduled.
-Complications may arise from delays in air travel due to the shutdown but the drills are not cancelled.
+U.S. military reservists and the National Guard drill training typically continue as scheduled.
+Complications may arise from delays in air travel due to the shutdown, but the drills are not canceled.